 Another Porsche design – number type 547 – a 1.5 liter, four cam race engine was fitted in the 550 and with its continuing winning run, became known as the Carerra engine delivering good power and reliability.
 Over the next couple of years the Porsche designers and engineers refined both the body and the mechanics of the model and in 1955 the all new 550 was unveiled.
 Porsche decided to commission Wendler, the coach builder in Reutlingen to build 69 cars for private customers, 33 of which were bound for the US market.
 Hoffman for marketing purposes renamed the technically sounding German name 550/1500RS (utilizing the type number, engine size and letters of Renn Sport) to the Porsche ‘spyder’ in the process and each now wore the spyder script on the front quarter panels.

 The Spyder continued its racing accolades with famous drivers such as Stirling Moss, Hans Herrmann, Richard von Frankenberg and Italian Umberto Maglioli at the wheel.
 Now racing across both Europe and the US, the 550 spyder dominated at famous circuits of Goodwood, Nurburgring, Le Mans, Targa Florio, Berlin’s Avus and Buenos Aires.

-Today, 550 Spyders change hands for well over a million dollars even in the most ‘original’ condition before restoration.
+Today, 550 Spyders change hands for well over 5 to 10 million dollars even in the most ‘original’ condition before restoration.
 The majority of them are locked away in private collections, but some owners give us that rare opportunity to experience one in the flesh.